 The Community Pillar mission is to connect veterans with opportunities to give back to those in need, engage with civic and non-profit organizations, and provide personal leadership in serving the community.

-Olivia Garrison, American Red Cross of Georgia, Director of the Community Pillar
+Olivia Garrison, American Red Cross of Georgia & Co-Director, Community Pillar

 She is especially passionate about providing support for Veterans.
 As the local Red Cross representative for Community Blueprint in Atlanta, Olivia accepted an opportunity to facilitate the group’s 39-member agencies who regularly come together to address Veterans issues and find actionable solutions.
 She now brings this broad network of Veteran-serving agencies she represents to her newest volunteer role as Director of Community Pillar for VETLANTA.